 2. You were the refrigerator

-On top of that, we only have so much willpower and once that’s gone, we’re more likely to give in.
+On top of that, we only have so much willpower, and once that’s gone, we’re more likely to give in.

 What to do about it:

 There’s not much you can do to change our genetics and how nature built us to survive.
-But, you can make sure your fridge and pantry are filled with foods for making really good-for-you meals and snacks.
+But you can make sure your fridge and pantry are filled with foods for making good-for-you meals and snacks.
 Make sure you have plenty on hand.
 Baked corn tortilla chips for something crunchy, banana ice cream for something sweet.

 If you’re susceptible to eating off-plan then make sure you have a meal at least every 5 hours before your blood sugar is depleted.

-And, DO NOT shop when you are hungry.
+And DO NOT shop when you are hungry.
 That’s a sure way to blow it!

 3. Food is everywhere:

 With SO many choices and such a variety, from cereals to soups to pre-made dinners, we can get overwhelmed.
-It becomes mentally draining and our brains tell us that we want to try it all.
+It becomes mentally draining and our brains tell us we want to try it all.

 What to do about it:

-Avoid seeing, driving by, thinking about your food triggers.
-Again, don’t shop when you’re hungry and BE PREPARED.
+Avoid seeing, driving by, or thinking about your food triggers.
+Again, don’t shop when you’re hungry, and BE PREPARED.
 Buy a cute little cooler to bring your own lunch and snacks to the office or keep in the car for when the urge hits.
 Plan meals ahead.
 Have a full pantry.

 4. Seeking Behavior: Dopamine

-All animals do it and it’s meant to encourage us to find food and survive.
-We’re alive, we need sustenance, we crave food!
+All animals do it, and it’s meant to encourage us to find food and survive.
+We’re alive, we need sustenance, and we crave food!
 Food means life.
 Wow, that’s a strong motivator.
 No wonder you’re having a hard time resisting these foods!
 It’s the reason we like to shop, even when we don’t really need anything.

-The hormone, dopamine, is triggered which keeps you seeking until that urge is satisfied.
+The hormone dopamine is triggered, which keeps you seeking until that urge is satisfied.

 What to do about it:

-The brain wants to clip out those neurons to make way for others so the less you think about something you crave, the better.
-Start strengthening those pathways of healthy nutritious food.
+The brain wants to clip out those neurons to make way for others, so the less you think about something you crave, the better.
+Start strengthening those pathways of healthy, nutritious food.
 You can do this by visualizing your tasty alternatives.

 5. You are your friends!

-We are social creatures and you may not realize it, but we try to be like each other.
+We are social creatures, and you may not realize it, but we try to be like each other.
 Just look at a group of girls and what they’re wearing.
 They’ll all have the same short skirt or platform shoes and even wear their hair the same.
 Or, a motorcycle gang, the same leather jacket, headband, motorcycle, and sunglasses.

 What to do about it:

 The fact that you KNOW why this is happening is a great first step.
 It should make you more conscious about taking that extra helping.
-You could also let your friends in on the notion and see if they’d be interested in making a change, as a group.
+You could also let your friends in on the notion and see if they’d be interested in making a change as a group.

 Come up with a challenge to lose x-number of pounds in 60 days.
 Be a leader in your group.
 Be OK that you’re different than your friends.
 Now that you know, choose to be different.
-You’ll feel better, look better and be your own person, who is eating for health!
+You’ll feel better, look better and be your own person, one who is eating for health!

 SUMMARY:

-Chances are that you’ll start to notice when you’re subconsciously triggered to want a forbidden food or a new meal at your favorite restaurant.
-And, with that split-second of consciousness, you just may be able to stop yourself.
+Chances are that you’ll start to notice when you’re subconsciously triggered to want forbidden food or a new meal at your favorite restaurant.
+And, with that split-second of consciousness, you may be able to stop yourself.

 General tips to help you overcome evolutionary drivers and gain new habits: